tamucc-comp-bio/classroom_repo_2024/lectures/lecture00.md

 ### [Install git on your computer](https://computingskillsforbiologists.com/setup/)
 For Win10 laptops, follow the instructions for both Windows and Linux (Ubuntu Terminal)

-This should have already been done on the computers in the lab.

  <!--
 ### [Clone the text book's repository to your computer](https://computingskillsforbiologists.com/setup/)